vatula/arcan/src/tools/netproxy/README.md

 model itself is finalized, it will be added to the documentation here.

 ## Vstream-data (3), Astream-data (4), Bstream-data (5) (variable length)
-- sequence number : uint64
 - channel-id : uint8
 - stream-id : uint32

-# Notes

-The more complicated part will be resize, it's not a terrific idea to make that part of the control channel as such, better to make that an effect of vframe-begin, aframe-begin - though the one that needs more thinking is some of the subprotocols (gamma ramps, ...) though that is quite far down the list.

-some subsegments should not be treated as such, notably clipboard - as the lack of synchronisity between the channels will become a problem, i.e. msg is added to clipboard for paste, user keeps on typing, paste arrives after the intended insertion point.
-There are very few other such points in the IPC system though.
+- length : uint32

 # Licenses

-arcan-net is (c) Bjorn Stahl 2017 and licensed under the 3-clause BSD license.
+arcan-net is (c) Bjorn Stahl 2017-2018 and licensed under the 3-clause BSD license.
 It is dependent on BLAKE2- (CC or Apache-2.0, see COPYING.BLAKE2) and on UDT (Apache-2.0 / 3-clause BSD).